 Identifying Security Threats

 One of the most important things a protective security analyst needs to do is determine who is making a threat and use that information to start building out a threat profile.
+Understanding the threat actor’s intent and capabilities is critical not just for online monitoring, but for anticipating physical actions such as stalking, facility breaches or coordinated disruptions.
 This analysis can and should include a look at the poster’s other activity online, along with a look at any potentially problematic relationships – whether those are with local criminal groups, violent extremists, current and former employees, or any other groups, entities, or individuals that could speak to their intent, capabilities, and access.

 This, of course, may sound simple on the surface but it can often be even more time-consuming than the seemingly endless process of manual data collection.
 This is especially true in cases where the potential threat actor’s identity isn’t immediately obvious, due to a screen name that clearly isn’t the poster’s legal name, strict privacy settings, or conflicting or obviously false information on their page.